-The Oxford-Weidenfeld Prize is for book-length literary translations into English from any living European language.
+The Oxford–Weidenfeld Prize is for book-length literary translations into English from any living European language.
 It aims to honour the craft of translation, and to recognise its cultural importance.
-It is funded by Lord Weidenfeld and by New College, The Queen’s College and St Anne’s College, Oxford.
+It was founded by Lord Weidenfeld and is supported by New College, The Queen's College and St Anne's College, Oxford.

 The Oxford-Weidenfeld Translation Prize

 2016: The judges were Valentina Gosetti, Jonathan Katz, Graham Nelson, and Patrick McGuinness (Chair).